jincheng-yang/jincheng-yang.github.io/users/jcyang/index.md

 # About Me

-Hi, I am a second year graduate student at [The University of Texas at Austin](https://www.utexas.edu).
+Hi, I am a third year graduate student at [The University of Texas at Austin](https://www.utexas.edu).
 I major in Mathematics, and my research interest include analysis, partial differential equations, dynamic systems, fluid equations and so on.
-I received my bachelor degree at [Xi'an Jiaotong University](http://www.xjtu.edu.cn), where I was also a student of Special Class for the Gifted Young before my undergraduate study.
+I received my bachelor's degree at [Xi'an Jiaotong University](http://www.xjtu.edu.cn), where I was also a student of the Special Class for the Gifted Young before my undergraduate study.

 Apart from mathematics, I also love programming and music.